BrolyneBeasley/BrolyneImbwaga/README.md

 ---

-*“I believe technology should empower people — my mission is to design IT solutions that are simple, scalable, and secure.”*
+*“I believe technology should empower people, my mission is to design IT solutions that are simple and secure.”*